Proposed conceptual elevations

 Baywood Hotels Inc., through Parkview Plaza Partners LLC., has proposed constructing a six-story, 135-room Residence Inn by Marriott at the intersection of Forest and Magnolia Streets, across from Unity Plaza and 220 Riverside in Brooklyn.
 The development team seeks to obtain conceptual and final design approval from the Downtown Development Review Board (DDRB) as quick as possible to ensure that construction on the 110,000-square-foot hotel, featuring a rooftop pool and deck, will break ground this year or by early 2019.

 Proposed conceptual site plan

-With that in mind, here’s three affordable design steps that can be taken to transform the project into a pedestrian friendly infill development without raising the cost.
+With that in mind, here are three affordable design steps that can be taken to transform the project into a pedestrian friendly infill development without raising the cost.

 Alternative site plan concept

 The conceptual plan includes a large surface parking lot between Forest Street and the front of the hotel because it razes an existing warehouse, closes off a block of Price Street and converts the combined space into a surface parking lot.
 However, since utilities run under Price Street, the building’s footprint can’t be shifted closer to Forest without the significant expense of relocating a full block of utility lines.
 This entire problem can be resolved by leaving Price Street exactly where its been since 1868.
 Don’t turn Price Street into an off-street parking lot and the frontage problem and utility issues under Price Street go away.